XAI-toolkit/forecaster-toolbox/README.md

 ## Requirements

-The Forecaster Toolbox is developed to run on Unix and Windows systems with python 3.6.*  nstalled.
+The Forecasting Toolbox is developed to run on Unix and Windows systems with python 3.6.*  nstalled.
 We suggest installing python via the Anaconda distribution as it provides an easy way to create a virtual environment and install dependencies.
 The configuration steps needed, are described below:

 - Download the latest Anaconda distribution from: https://www.anaconda.com/distribution/
 - Follow the installation steps described in the Anaconda documentation: https://docs.anaconda.com/anaconda/install/windows/

 ## Installation

 - Open Anaconda cmd.
 Running Anaconda cmd activates the base environment.
-We need to create a specific environment to run Forecaster Toolbox.
+We need to create a specific environment to run Forecasting Toolbox.

 - Create a new python 3.6.4 environment by running the command below:
 ```bash